Camera Icon

 1950s, misc. clippings, includes review of winter bird census (59 species sighted, 1/1955)

-1972, clipping re. the local search for an African Tawny eagle that had been raised in captivity.
+1972, clipping re. the local search for an African Tawny Eagle that had been raised in captivity.
 The release from Laughing Brook Sanctuary was unauthorized.

-1980s, misc. clippings, includes articles about the Quaboag Bird Conservation Foundation in Ware (1983), local nature photographers (1984-85), contributions by residents to a special Nongame Wildlife Fund listed on the MA state income tax form (1988), a young bald eagle found near death on the Irish Coast, nursed back to health, returned to the US and eventually released at Quabbin (1988), design and installation of a nest tray on Monarch Place for a pair of peregrine falcons (1989), etc.
+1980s, misc. clippings, includes articles about the Quaboag Bird Conservation Foundation in Ware (1983), local nature photographers (1984-85), contributions by residents to a special Nongame Wildlife Fund listed on the MA state income tax form (1988), a young Bald Eagle found near death on the Irish Coast, nursed back to health, returned to the US and eventually released at Quabbin (1988), design and installation of a nest tray on Monarch Place for a pair of Peregrine Falcons (1989), etc.

 Conservation, issuing seed packets with hunting licenses to aid reforestation, undated